GogollaLab/ballWheelSensor/README.md

 for your sensor.
 I recommed partially dissasembling the mouse to isolate the sensor and the PCBs before use so no part of mouse body touches the tracked item of choice.

+## Requirements
+* Raspberry Pi (preferably version 3b, 3b+ or 4b) with Raspbian, Python3 (and SSH access enabled in case of desired control over the network)
+* Logitech G502 (or similar) sensor and PCB
+* (optional) An external TTL trigger (preferably 3.3V, but 5V will also work, although the GPIO pins are not designed for it)
+* Analysis PC with Python3 (I recommend Anaconda distribution based on python 3.7), R and RStudio.
+Also ensure that R libraries plyr and reticulate are installed.

 ## Use